OpenGovAfrica/.github/profile/README.md

 ---

-Thank you for contributing to **Open Data Africa - Citizens in Office**.
+Thank you for contributing to **Open Gov Africa - Citizens in Office**.
 Together, we can build a more transparent and accountable governance system across Africa.

 <!--